ta10101/BroNode/README.md

 - Custom init scripts for automatic network configuration.
 - Generates ready-to-burn disk images for deployment.

+### Log Sender

+A specialized binary that can deliver standard holochain reports to a specific location , featuring:

+- Unyt specific configuration.
+- Scripts for initializing and configuring your version of log-sender.
+- Scripts for registering your happ with Unyt based happs (ex - Circulo).

 ### Tools

 - A CLI utility for creating and validating [hApp config files](tools/happ_config_file/README.md).
+- A CLI utility for initializing log-sender and registering your happ DNA (with Unyt based happs).

 ## Quick Start